KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Introduction, Brief Literature Review, and Main Achievements

-In the early 2000s, the much noticed contributions of \cite{auer_finite-time_2002} and~\citet{AuCBFrSc02} promoted three important ideas. \begin{enumerate} \item First, a bandit strategy should not address only specific statistical models, but general and non-parametric families of probability distributions, e.g., bounded distributions. \item Second, the regret analysis should not only be asymptotic, but should provide finite-time bounds. \item Third, a good bandit strategy should be competitive with respect to two concurrent notions of optimality: distribution-dependent optimality (it should reach the asymptotic lower bound of Lai and Robbins and have a regret not much larger than $\kappa\log(T)$) and distribution-free optimality (the maximal regret over all considered probability distributions should be of the optimal order $\sqrt{KT}$). \end{enumerate}
+In the early 2000s, the much noticed contributions of \citet{auer_finite-time_2002} and~\citet{AuCBFrSc02} promoted three important ideas.
+First, a bandit strategy should not address only specific statistical models, but general and non-parametric families of probability distributions, e.g., bounded distributions.
+(Unless stated otherwise, results discussed below hold for the model of all distributions over a known bounded interval, e.g., $[0,1]$.)
+Second, the regret analysis should not only be asymptotic, but should provide finite-time bounds (with closed-form expressions).
+Third, a good bandit strategy should be competitive with respect to two concurrent notions of optimality: distribution-dependent optimality (it should reach the asymptotic lower bound of Lai and Robbins and have a regret not much larger than $\kappa\log T$) and distribution-free optimality (the maximal regret over all considered probability distributions should be of the optimal order $\sqrt{KT}$).

-These efforts were pursued by further works in those three directions. \cite{MaiMunSto2011KL} and \cite{garivier_kl-ucb_2011} simultaneously proved that the distribution-dependent lower bound could be reached with exactly the right multiplicative constant in simple settings (for example, for binary rewards) and provided finite-time bounds to do so.
-They were followed by similar results for other index policies like BayesUCB~(\citealp{bayesUCB}) or Thompson sampling~(\citealp{TS13}).
+We now summarize and put into perspective how the ideas listed above were implemented over the years.
+A note in passing is that the present contributions actually date back to \citet{v2018}.